jkaivo/eOneBook/README.md

 key appears to be derived somehow from the SDHC card.
 It will take some poking through the key-related fucntions in `.A001` to see if I can extract it.

-I'm currently working on a command line utility to convert eOneBook image files back and forth to PNM (which can in turn be converted to and from pretty much any format using ImageMagick).
+The image files are raw 8-bit grayscale bitmaps, which can be converted to the format of your choice using ImageMagick's `convert` utility:

+    $ convert -depth 8 -size 936x1268 gray:000 000.png

+Images of the correct size can be converted to the raw format as well:

+    $ convert 000.png 000.gray && mv 000.gray 000

 Of note is that I am able to modify unencrypted pages using GIMP, and they display just fine on an ordinary SDHC card.